dojo/docs/dojo/request/script.rst

 .. contents ::
     :depth: 2

-**dojo/request/script** is a provider that uses dynamic ``<script>`` tags to makes requests and received responses.
+**dojo/request/script** is a provider that uses dynamic ``<script>`` tags to make requests and receive responses.
 It is typically used when cross-domain requests need to be made.

 Introduction
 ============

 ``dojo/request/script`` deprecates :ref:`dojo/io/script <dojo/io/script>` and is part of Dojo's Request API.
-This is typically used in the scenario where a request needs to be made cross-domain (where the target domain is different than the domain that was used to serve the requesting code).
+It is typically used in the scenario where a request needs to be made cross-domain (where the target domain is different than the domain that was used to serve the requesting code).
 This is accomplished by dynamically inserting ``<script>`` tags into the body of the requesting document.

-Because of the nature of the requests, inherently JSONP is supported (see: `Wikipedia Article on JSON <http://en.wikipedia.org/wiki/JSONP>`_).
-This essentially a JSON payload that is wrapped with a callback function that is executed by the provider in order to evaluate the JSON.
+Because of the nature of the requests, JSONP is inherently supported (see:
+`Wikipedia Article on JSON <http://en.wikipedia.org/wiki/JSONP>`_).
+This is essentially a JSON payload that is wrapped with a callback function that is set up by the provider and executed once the server has completed its response.

 There are a couple of limitations to note with ``dojo/request/script``:

-* It can only make requests that are essentially ``GET`` requests.
-Therefore the other HTTP methods are not supported (``POST``, ``PUT`` and ``DELETE``).
+* It can only make requests that are ``GET`` requests.
+All other HTTP methods are not supported (``POST``, ``PUT`` and ``DELETE``).

-* It cannot be used in a synchronous mode, like :ref:`dojo/request/xhr <dojo/request/xhr>`.
-This means that code using it must be asynchronous aware.
+* It cannot be used in synchronous mode like :ref:`dojo/request/xhr <dojo/request/xhr>`.
+This means that code using it **must** handle request asynchronously (which is easily done with the :ref:`dojo/promise/Promise <dojo/promise/Promise>` API).

 Usage
 =====

-There are two main ways of retrieving data with ``dojo/request/script``.
-There is the JSONP method and there is the "check string" method.
-When using JSONP, set the ``jsonp`` option to the name of the appropriate callback function in the loaded JavaScript file that will return the data structure.
-With "check string", set the ``checkString`` property to the name of a variable that is defined in the JavaScript file that would indicate that the file is properly loaded.
-If there is neither ``jsonp`` or ``checkString`` set, the provider will simply load and execute the script.
+There are two main ways of retrieving data with ``dojo/request/script``: JSONP and "check string".
+To use JSONP (which is recommended), set the ``jsonp`` option to the name of the query parameter the server is expecting the name of the callback function to appear in.
+For instance, Yahoo! expects the name of the callback to use to appear in the "callback" query parameter, so the ``jsonp`` option would need to be set to ``"callback"``.
+"Check string" is a method in which a global variable will be populated with the data from the server; after injecting the dynamic ``<script>`` element, the global variable is checked to see if it has been assigned to.
+To use "check string", set the ``checkString`` option to the name of the global variable that is defined in the response from the server.
+If either ``jsonp`` or ``checkString`` is not set, the provider will simply load and execute the script.
+Note that for both ``jsonp`` and ``checkString``, data is not run through a resopnse handler since both return JavaScript objects; this means the ``handleAs`` option is ignored.

 Making a JSONP request would look like this: